antimof/UxPlay/README.md

      your distribution has made a backport of changes from the development branch.)
      See [success reports](https://github.com/FDH2/UxPlay/wiki/UxPlay-on-Raspberry-Pi:-success-reports:).

+   * **New**: Support for running on Microsoft Windows (so far only tested on current Windows 10 64 bit, using MinGW-64 compiler in MSYS2 environment).

 This project is a GPLv3 open source unix AirPlay2 Mirror server for Linux, macOS, and \*BSD.
 It was initially developed by